-C. Impulse Response Functions
+4.3.
+Impulse Response Functions

-The thin solid lines in Figures 1-3 present the impulse response functions to a monetary policy shock, a neutral technology shock, and an investment-specific technology shock implied by the estimated VAR.
+The thin solid lines in Figures 1-3 present the impulse response functions to a monetary policy shock, a neutral technology shock and an investment-specific technology shock implied by the estimated VAR.
 The gray areas represent 95 percent probability intervals.
 The thick solid lines correspond to the impulse response functions of our model evaluated at the posterior mean of the structural parameters.
 The thin dashed lines correspond to the 95 percent highest probability density interval for the model impulse response functions.
-Figure 1 shows that the model does a reasonable job at reproducing the estimated effects of an expansionary monetary policy shock, including the hump-shaped rises in real GDP and hours worked, the rise in the labor force participation rate, and the muted response of inflation.
+Figure 1 shows that the model does a reasonable job at reproducing the estimated effects of an expansionary monetary policy shock, including the hump-shaped rises in real GDP and hours worked, the rise in the labor force participation rate and the muted response of inflation.
 Notice that real wages respond by much less than hours worked to a monetary policy shock.
 Even though the maximal rise in hours worked is roughly 0.15 percent, the maximal rise in real wages is only 0.04 percent.
-Significantly, the model accounts for the hump-shaped fall in the unemployment rate as well as the rise in the job-finding rate and vacancies that occur after an expansionary monetary policy shock.
+Significantly, the model accounts for the hump-shaped fall in the unemployment rate as well as the rise in the job finding rate and vacancies that occur after an expansionary monetary policy shock.
 The model does understate the rise in the capacity utilization rate.
 The sharp rise of capacity utilization in the estimated VAR may reflect that our data on the capacity utilization rate pertains to the manufacturing sector, which probably overstates the average response across all sectors in the economy.

-From Figure 2 we see that the model does a good job of accounting for the estimated effects of a negative innovation, $\eta_t$ , to neutral technology (see equation (1.32)).
+From Figure 2 we see that the model does a good job of accounting for the estimated effects of a negative innovation, η_t , to neutral technology (see (2.32)).
 Note that the model is able to account for the initial fall and subsequent persistent rise in the unemployment rate.
 The model also accounts for the initial rise and subsequent fall in vacancies and the job finding rate after a negative shock to neutral technology.
-The model is consistent with the relatively small response of the labor force participation rate to a neutral technology shock.
+The model is consistent with the